 In order to prevent users from using the Speech Auto Attendant feature as a long distance call proxy, dialing policies allow the administrator to program rules and determine which numbers can be dialed from the Speech Auto Attendant.
 The dialing policy also allows numbers to be rewritten before the system places the call.
-Refer to the MiVoice Business System Administration Help on Mitel Document Center (https://www.mitel.com/document-center) for more information on how to set up the dialing policy.
+Refer to the MiVoice Business System Administration Help on Edocs (http://edocs.mitel.com) for more information on how to set up the dialing policy.